 The buck doesn’t stop here.
 With denials piling up regularly, the number of appeals also tends to climb – setting off a vicious cycle.
-The average 350-bed hospital saw denials leaping by 79% between 2011 and 2017, from $3.9 million to $7 million.
+The average 350-bed hospital saw denials leaping by 79% between 2011 and 2017, up from $3.9 million to $7 million.

 At the same time, Healthcare Providers are struggling to improve compliance, increase productivity, minimize penalties, increase visibility and transparency – all while lowering operational costs and enhancing the patient experience.

-How Intelligent Automation Can Help
+How Intelligent Automation can help

 The operations involved in handling denials and appeals – document management, business process management, and review and monitoring – lend themselves perfectly to Intelligent Automation. (see Figure 2).

-IA is proven to free up administrative capacity, while minimizing operational risks.
+Intelligent Automation is proven to free up administrative capacity, while minimizing operational risks.
 It can extract and optimize accurate data from multiple systems and provide insights that help accelerate the process and elevate patient experience.
 Automated report generation and streamlined workflows further enhance the experience.
 It provides hospitals with the required flexibility, transparency, productivity, and compliance support.

 Firstsource’s Business Process Automation Services are designed to identify the root cause, assess impact of operational impediments, and recommend and implement automated solutions to streamline processes and create scale.
 We help leading Healthcare Providers implement Intelligent Automation, integrating applications and platforms for agility and performance.

 Watch How Healthcare Providers can leverage Intelligent Automation